 “The idea of using 2D materials for the production of solar fuels from CO2 is not new”, says Benny Ku, PhD candidate at AMO GmbH and one of the initiators of the project.
 “In the literature, there are already preliminary works that indicate the potential of this approach.
 At AMO we are particularly well suited to try to transform these preliminary studies into a real technology, as we have a substantial expertize both in realizing nanostructures based on 2D materials, as well as on the development of nanoantennas for photocatalytic reactors for solar fuels production.”

 The project ACOMAT is funded by the Ministry for the Environment, Agriculture, Nature Conservation and Consumer Protection of the State of North Rhine-Westphalia, through the Special Program for Environmental Economy.
 This program – established in fall 2020 within the framework of the “Corona-Aid” Programme – aims at sustaining small and medium enterprises to keep carrying on research and development in the field of the Green Economy despite the current pandemics, and at stimulating new start-ups.

 “The current crisis shows very clearly the societal value of research, and the need of investing in technologies that today might seem very futuristic,” says Prof. Max Lemme, scientific director at AMO GmbH.
-“Without a decade of research on mRNA technology, we would not have some of the best vaccines available today.
+“Without decades of research on mRNA technology, we would not have some of the best vaccines available today.
 Without forward-looking research on renewable energy sources, we will not be able to reduce our dependence on fossil fuels and to fight climate change.
 Nanotechnology offers us powerful tools to explore new and unconventional ways of harvesting energy, and it might help us to find solutions to what is probably the biggest challenge of our century.”